johnlui/JSONNeverDie/README.md

 ### Source File

-Drag `JSONNeverDie.swift` and `JSONNDModel.swift` into your project.
+Clone all files in the `Source` directory into your project.

 ##Contribution